Hardikojha079/AR-Face-Tracking-Filter-App-in-Unity/README.md

 # Steps to add custom video
 # Step-0:
-  a) Make sure to have all the pre-requisites such as android SDK & NDK installed in unity.
+  a) Make sure to have all the pre-requisites such as android SDK & NDK installed in unity. \n
-  b) Download the repository as zip file or paste the git-url in the package manager inside unity.
+  b) Download the repository as zip file or paste the git-url in the package manager inside unity. \n

 # Step-1:
   a) Download the video of your choice.